Flood Auckland and Carpet Drying Guide

 Implement caution when first entering your home.

-In case there is still standing water.
-Flood tip 1.
-It is practical to wear rubber boots and gloves.
-Switch the electricity off at the breaker box and get all electrical appliances and extension cords up on higher ground dry them out.
+It is practical to wear rubber boots and gloves, one of the best flood restoration tips.
+Please switch the electricity off at the breaker box and get all electrical appliances and extension cords up on higher ground to dry them out.
 Be certain your home is structurally safe, which means looking out for broken sharp objects on the floor and anything you might trip over.
 Call the flood experts asap to dry carpet and structure asap before mold and rot begins.

 Boil all drinking water or use bottled water.